in the Robert lab

 More specifically, we are currently looking for individuals to lead two new projects in the lab:

-3) To identify Cdk8 substrates and to explore their role in the function of Mediator.
-This project combines the use of state-of-the-art proteomic and functional genomic technologies with standard biochemistry and molecular biology in Saccharomyces cerevisiae.
+3) To investigate the role of liquid-liquid phase separation in the transition between initiation and elongation.
+We hypothesise that CTD phosphorylation regulates this transition and that pausing can be explained by this phenomenon.
+This project combines the use of state-of-the-art biochemistry and functional genomic technologies (e.g. NET-seq) in Saccharomyces cerevisiae.
 A background in molecular biology and/or biochemistry is mandatory.
-Knowledge in bioinformatics, computer programming or statistics are assets but not mandatory.
+Knowledge in bioinformatics, computer programming, or statistics are assets but not mandatory.

 Director, Chromatin and Gene Expression research unit